 Write and read paths through components

-The interactive flow below shows how documents move into the index and how queries travel through a coordinating node and shards before returning ranked results.
+Writes and reads take different routes.
+The interactive flow shows how a document moves into the index and how a query travels through a coordinating node and shards before returning ranked results.

 Write and read paths